axseinga/react-redux-calendar/README.md

 ### The challenge

-The challenge was to re-write an application with React state management to Redux pattern and to style it with styled components.
+The challenge was to re-write an application with React state management to Redux pattern and to style it with styled-components.

 ### Screenshot